-There are alot more nooks and crannies to USQL, some of which are covered n the Xanalys documents we refered to earlier, some are not.
-The best documentation at this time is still the source code for USQL itself and the inline documentation for it's various function.
+There are many nooks and crannies to CLSQL, some of which are covered in the Xanalys documents we refered to earlier, some are not.
+The best documentation at this time is still the source code for CLSQL itself and the inline documentation for its various functions.